 Hunguest pays great attention to optimizing its cost level.
 A key part of this is the ongoing rationalization of supplier relationships, which leads to continuous reviews of active contracts.
+If necessary, these contracts are relationships, which leads to continuous reviews of active contracts.
 If necessary, these contracts are renegotiated in line with market expectations.
 Regular tendering of subcontractors and the expectation of high quality together raise the level of guest experience, and strengthen the side of demand for the hotel chain.
 This supplier network contributes to a high quality accommodation service.
-In 2024, the hotel chain was n contact with 2,177 domestic and 50 foreign businesses.
-Hunguest is committed to working with domestic partners, and in this spirit, 98% of the total network of partners of the hotel branch strengthens the domestic economy..
+In 2024, the hotel chain was in contact with 2,177 domestic and 50 foreign businesses.
+Hunguest is committed to working with domestic partners, and in this spirit, 98% of the total network of partners of the hotel branch strengthens the domestic economy.